-The Light Controller solution uses two lines of defense: (1) working in stealth mode, and (2) strict authorization.
-Authentication would have added one additional line of defense, however, the solution is designed to be sufficiently secure without having to use authentication.
+The light controller security concept was inspired by the article Have We Forgotten the Ancient Lessons About Building Defense Systems.
+Based on this article, the Light Controller server solution is designed to: (1) work in stealth mode, and (2) enforce strict authorization.
+Authentication would have added one additional line of defense, however, we wanted the solution to be user friendly and the solution is designed to be sufficiently secure without having to use authentication.

 Hackers first need to identify a solution before they can attempt to exploit it.
 The ESP8266 light controller devices operate as network clients (TCP/IP clients), thus they cannot be identified nor can they be directly compromised.
 Although the SMQ brokers operate as servers and can be detected, it is unlikely since an automated port scanner cannot easily see the difference between a web server and the SMQ broker.
 In addition, the SMQ broker cannot be found by going directly to the IP address of the server.
 The broker can only be found by using one of the registered domain names.